Chapter Twelve: On the heights of Mount Chimborazo

 Glenn Brown's conjectural drawing of Capitol with "the Oven"

-The president had been thinking of dry docks since June and there is no evidence that he tapped Thornton's knowledge of the city's water frontage.
-Problems with Thornton's "Oven" did not prompt the president to call for Latrobe.
-He was already ignoring Thornton in regards to architecture.
-He had hired Hadfield to build the City Jail and Marine Barracks.
+The president liked working with Latrobe who made several drawings for the aborted project.
 In 1803, the president responded to legislation to build the South Wing of the Capitol and finish the President's house by appointing Latrobe "Surveyor of the Public Buildings."
-One of the first things Latrobe did was report on the condition of the work so far.
+Problems with Thornton's "elliptical room" might not have prompted the president to call for Latrobe.
+However, one of the first things Latrobe did was report on the condition of the work so far.
 He noted that the elliptical room seemed to be "intended for the permanent basement of the elliptical colonnade" He found that foundation poorly laid and "wholly unfit to carry the weight of the colonnade."(10)

 Latrobe by Peale

-Thornton kept their dispute private, but after socializing with congressmen in the city for four years, he grasped their importance.
-He looked to them for help.
-On January 1, 1805, his pamphlet "A letter to Members of the House of Representatives" exaggerated his relationship with the General and exposed Latrobe's duplicity.
+Then, on January 1, 1805, Thornton published "A letter to Members of the House of Representatives" which exaggerated his relationship with the General and exposed Latrobe's duplicity.
 It provided the evidence used by Glenn Brown, C. M. Harris and others to prove that Thornton restored his design, complete with drawings and sections, at the request of President Washington.
 Thornton also made much of all that Latrobe had said to him about the design before he was appointed: "....he never saw any plan of a building beside his own that he would deign to build....
 I must own that I can not easily conceive why previous to this appointment I should hear nothing but approbation of my plan and after his appointment nothing but condemnation."(15)

 Ironically, Latrobe's attack on Thornton and his plan immeasurably raised the status of that plan both to contemporaries and posterity.
 In 1795, after Hadfield's critique of it, Hoban defended Hallet's July 1793 revision of Thornton's prize winning plan.
 That was the adopted plan that informed construction of the North Wing.
-Latrobe's attack made Thornton seem the author of what had been built as of 1801 and what was intended.
+Latrobe's attack made Thornton seem the author of what had been built as of 1801 and what was to be built on the future.

 Thornton's open letter succeeded in increasing congressional sniping at Latrobe but work on the South Wing continued in collaboration with the president.
 Latrobe used some of his ideas, although to Lenthall he deprecated them as fished out "of the old french books."
 In the summer of 1806, Thornton wrote a letter to Madison sounding an alarm for the fate of the Capitol dome.
 He cited an example of what must be done.
 He claimed that in 1794, President Washington had personally banished Hallet after he tried to change Thornton's design of the Capitol.
 That described something that had never happened which didn't prevent Thornton from applying that lesson to defeat a threat that didn't exist: "Mr. Latrobe, as if determined to oppose every thing previously intended has carried up a large block of building on the very foundation intended to be taken up, by which the Dome is so encroached on that the part already carried up on the north side will be useless.
 I am confident the President could never have permitted such a deviation from the original Intention if it had been made known to him.
 I think it my Duty to mention it now before it be too late to prevent its progress."